TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 22/Matthew 22.4.md

 ---

-Again he sent forth other servants, saying, Tell them that are bidden, Behold, I have made ready my dinner; my oxen and my fatlings are killed, and all things are ready: come to the marriage feast.
+Again he sent out other servants, saying, 'Tell those who are invited, "Behold, I have prepared my dinner.
+My cattle and my fatlings are killed, and all things are ready.
+Come to the marriage feast!"'